- 1 Overview

 - Formulation development for biological control of clubroot on canola

-- Public and private breeding programs are also working to develop more clubroot-resistant varieties for western Canada.
+- Public and private breeding programs are also working to develop more clubroot-resistant cultivars for western Canada.

 - Final Report for the Clubroot Risk Mitigation Initiative (CRMI) is available here.